Type to search lessons across every grade and subject.

 Worksheet

-These aren't graded.
+Try these to put the idea into practice.
 The goal is fluency with the rule and a feel for when the product is smaller than the factors.

 What is 1/2 × 1/3?